Outlook Email Report Template 7

 Advantages of using template:

-• Reports are sent in universal RTF format so you don't need any 3d party
+• Reports are sent in universal RTF format so you don't need any 3rd party

 programs and/or drivers to make such files

-• When Received, report is immediately available for reading or printing so users should
+• When Received, the report is immediately available for reading or printing so users can

 • Emails can be sent both one-by-one (with preview) and in a batch process

-• Report can be saved to disc in RTF format.
+• Reports can be saved to disc in RTF format.
 In this mode you will

 see just created RTF in default Windows RTF editor and will be able

 to save it anywhere and with any name you like.
-Optionally you can do
+You also have the option to do

-• As to technical side, Outlook Email Report as all our templates is a white box template
+• As to technical side, like all our templates Outlook Email Report is a white box template

 (no extra DLLs to ship)

-• It does not need or do any changes to either Clarion native
+• It doesn't make any changes to either Clarion native

-• Compatible with all major 3d party report templates: CPCS, RPM, DAS
+• Compatible with all major 3rd party report templates: CPCS, RPM, DAS

 previewer, Tintools, and Icetips previewer